-Texas Church Shooting 911 Caller Describes How 8-Year-Old Girl Emerged Alive from the Rampage
+Texas Church Shooting Witness Describes Holding Girl, 8, Who Emerged Alive from the Massacre: 'You're Very, Very Brave'

 “After that, there were not a lot of people walking out.
 I was very thankful to learn that many of the people actually escaped from the side or the back.
 They got to safety at a convenience store close by.
 If they had stayed, I guarantee they wouldn’t have made it.”

-As authorities later detailed, a gunman in all-black tactical gear and armed with an assault rifle began shooting on First Baptist from outside, shortly before 11:30 a.m.
+As authorities later detailed, a gunman in all-black tactical gear and armed with an assault rifle began shooting on First Baptist from outside, around 11:20 a.m.
 Sunday during a worship service, before walking into the church and continuing to fire.

 At least 26 people were killed and 20 more injured.